LlamaEdge/LlamaEdge/api-server/README.md

     }
     ```

-- Chat completions with the `/v1/chat/completions` endpoint
+- `/v1/chat/completions` endpoint for chat completions

     Ask a question using OpenAI's JSON message format.